-Colectivo: Head to the Terminal Combis Progreso in downtown.
+Colectivo: Head to the Terminal Combis Progreso downtown.
 Tickets average $40 pesos/$2USD/€1.50 round trip.
 Or purchase your tickets ahead with GuateGo from Merida to Progreso

 Hi, I’m Shelley!
 I’m a former Miami travel magazine editor who ditched the office for the world!
 After traveling solo to 14 states in Mexico, she decided to live in Mérida.
 I created the Travel Mexico Solo blog and the Dream To Destination podcast to inspire women who have always dreamt of Solo Travel & Mexico Travel, but haven’t (yet!) accomplished either goal.